A Tale of the Snow Queen

 One winter’s day she wandered about the

 came upon a pack of mice, seven in all, who looked frozen with cold.
-They seemed dead, but for the faintest beat
+They appeared dead, but for the faintest beating

 of their hearts.
 A spark of compassion